borisghidaglia/kaggle-dsia/Readme.md

 to build a group with Surendettement and Accompagnement, and another one with the other possible output.
 Then, On each of the two dataframe we created (in the Surendettement and Accompagnement or not), we applied a random forest.

+### Submission 9 : MultiOutput Random Forest stacked with a logistic regression

+Cleaning :
+- removing 'STRUCTURE PRESCRIPTRICE', 'year', 'month' columns
+- filling NaNs that should be 0 by 0

+Engineering :
+- filling age NaNs with regression + cleaning tranche_age column

+The idea here was to generate the probabilities that the multioutput random forest classifier can output, and then on top of them, train another classifier: a logistic regression.
+I was in a rush so I didn't cross validate (it wasn't trivial to implement) : it was a bit risky, but I didn't seemed to overfit.